spottsmorpheus/openLDAPidsource/README.md

 ./ldap/docker-compose.yml  - Compose file for services
 ./ldap/seed.sh             - shell script for seeding the Directory

 The docker-compose.yml contains some default values that should be set to meet your needs and match the seed data.
-The principal values are LDAP_DOMAIN which has a default value of "ldap.mydirectory.com" and LDAP_ADMIN_PASSWORD which gas the default value of "admin"
+The principal values are LDAP_DOMAIN which has a default value of "ldap.mydirectory.com" and LDAP_ADMIN_PASSWORD which has the default value of "admin"

+If you change the domain name also update domainname and hostname in docker-compose.yml

 To start the services run